Cheshire Lines Committee: Expansion on Merseyside

 Completion of the direct Manchester to Liverpool line, and the connections to it from Timperley and on to the Midland Railway, provided the partners with access to Liverpool without going through Manchester.
 The only connection the CLC had with the dock complex on the Mersey was at Brunswick, at the very southern end of the docks.
 Despite improvements made during the 1870s and 1880s and connections with adjacent docks from 1884, the CLC was not able to compete with other railways in the area for the large freight market.
 Both the LNWR and the L&YR had better connections to the docks, both in terms of quantity and the quality of which docks they connected to.

 To improve this situation, the CLC acquired 23 acre of land at Huskisson in north Liverpool.
-To access this site, several lines were authorised by the Cheshire Lines Act.
-In 1874, these lines, known locally as the North Liverpool Extension Line, were:
+To access this site, several lines were authorised by the Cheshire Lines Act 1874 (37 & 38 Vict. c. clxix).
+These lines, known locally as the North Liverpool Extension Line, were: